Loading…

 Interconnected

-When one alarm triggers, every alarm in the house sounds simultaneously.
+When one required alarm triggers, every required alarm in the dwelling sounds.
 This is the biggest change — and the one that catches people out.

 Requirement 03